 Home of the Largest Jewish Community of Medieval Spain

-Our tour guide will take you though the Medieval Jewish quarter of Seville and offer you an in-depth account of this once-bustling Jewish city and second largest center of Sephardic Jewish life.
-You will learn about various aspects of Jewish life before the expulsion, ranging from the general impact of conversions to the very personal stories of individuals who made up that community.
+Our tour guide will take you through the Medieval Jewish quarter of Seville and offer you an in-depth account of this once-bustling Jewish city, and second largest center of Sephardic Jewish life.
+You will learn about the complicated Jewish community from before the expulsion, ranging from the general impact of conversions to the personal and impactful stories of the individuals who made up that community.